 Do you want to learn more about how stigma and identity impacts how people are differentially treated?
 Maybe you are interested in how criminal records impact people returning to the community?
 Perhaps you want to know more about how the disclosure of sexual identity can impact someone’s legal rights?
 This network will help you identify these areas of expertise.

 You can click on each hub to view all researchers working on inequality in that area (e.g., Click on “Justice Involvement” to view researchers investigating inequality related to involvement with the criminal justice system).
 You can also click on each individual researcher to view a brief description of their current work.

-Are you concerned about inequality issues in other settings?
+Are you concerned about inequality issues across comparative and international settings?
 Perhaps you want to know more about research on human rights issues in another country?
 Maybe you are interested in international trade inequality?
-BSOS tenure(d)-track and professional-track faculty work crosses the borders into international settings all over the world including South Africa, India, and more.
-This visualization shows you those working on inequality research in international settings.
+BSOS faculty work crosses the borders into international settings all over the world, including South Africa, Mexico, India, and more.
+This visualization shows you those working on comparative and international research.

 You can click on each individual researcher to view a brief description of their work.